rust-lang/rfcs/text/3334-niche.md

 Constructing a struct with a niche value, or writing to the field of such a struct, or obtaining a mutable reference to such a field, requires `unsafe` code.
-Causing a type with a niche to contain an invalid value (whether by construction, writing, or transmuting) results in undefined behavior.
+Causing a type with a niche to contain one of its niche values (whether by construction, writing, or transmuting) results in undefined behavior.

 Typically, a user-defined type with a niche may wish to provide safe methods to construct or modify the type.
 For instance, a type `T` *might* choose to